-is sleeping peacefully.
-Two and a half-year old me, gazing at him curiously, felt the urge to kiss him.
+My cute little bro, tucked-in and wrapped in an all-white baby blanket, is sleeping peacefully.
+Four-year-old me, gazing at him curiously, felt the urge to kiss him.
 I planted one on his cheek and touched his face and hair tenderly.
 It didn’t occur to me until later, but it felt odd.

 A young girl, about a year older than me, startled me by exclaiming, ‘Why did you kiss him?
 He’s dead!’
 In a hurried, excited voice, she explained to me why I shouldn’t have done it.
 Somehow I understood, but I was disbelieving.
 ‘No, he’s not dead!,’ I denied.
 But she was dead sure.

-In their grief, explaining to a toddler what death meant wasn’t uppermost in my parents’ mind.
+In their grief, explaining to a little child what death meant wasn’t uppermost in my parents’ mind.
 I was confused.
 ‘Ask your mother,’ this mature girl said, ‘if you don’t believe me.’

 Tight-lipped as she approached, my mother wore a grim, sad face that confirmed the painful truth.
 I asked her repeatedly, looking up at her with pleading eyes, hoping she’d say it wasn’t true.
 A sad nod was all she could muster.

-That was my rude introduction to death but then again it’s never under happy circumstances.
+That was my rude introduction to death but then again meeting death is never under happy circumstances.
 That first-hand experience—unintentionally kissing death in its face—may explain my subsequent feelings of extreme dread and unease in anything associated with it: cadavers, wakes, funeral parlours, coffins, cemeteries.

 Mario was his name.
 His time on Earth was but a wink for he only lived for 13 hours, I later learned.
 My parents, especially my father, used to say proudly that he was the most handsome of my brothers.
 Born in a coastal part of southern Philippines, at a time when midwives were commonly hired to help pregnant mothers give birth, his death was a mystery to my parents.
 I don’t remember anything else surrounding this day but this particular hair-raising incident is stuck in my memory, kept alive by a photo of my lifeless baby brother taken of that day.